 In our school, each classroom is set up as a multi-age community.
 A student usually spends three years in a classroom before moving on to the next level.
 For example, a child will enter a Primary classroom when he/she is 3 years old and remain in that classroom until he/she moves up to Lower Elementary (1st to 3rd grade).
 A child’s “kindergarten” year is the last year in his/her Primary classroom.
 Any spaces at the “kindergarten” year are based on attrition since most students enter the Primary level at the age of three and continue through the Junior High level.

-Marin Montessori School attempts to provide Tuition Assistance to any family experiencing a financial hardship that renders them unable to pay the full tuition.
+Marin Montessori School attempts to provide Tuition Assistance to any family whose financial situation renders them unable to pay the full tuition.
 Families requesting Tuition Assistance must apply on the School and Student Services website.

 Tuition Assistance Award Letters are sent with Re-Enrollment Agreements for returning families, or with the Acceptance Letter for new families.

 For new students, the Level Directors, teaching faculty, and Admissions Director determine the best placement for each child.
 We consider the needs of each individual child and the needs of the existing classroom community.
 Once your child is placed, he/she will remain in the same classroom within his/her level.